oblivcheck/l4d2_plugins/mpds_shop/README.md

 ## Changes Log
 ~~~

+2024-01-31 (REV 1.0.1)
+        - Fixed：For special infected, kills without reward will still send msg to the player.
+        - Fixed："SHOP_STOCK_SHARE" compile warning.
+        - Modify some comments.

 2024-01-30 (REV 1.0.0)
         - Modify some comments
         - Command "sm_hreset" is no longer executed when the plugin start.